 Both graphs are focusing on later estimates.
 Estimates computed from few initial measurements are wildly off the y-axis range shown.

 The following analysis will rely on frequency of zero loss measurements and magnitude of loss ratio if nonzero.

-The offered load selection strategy used implies zero loss measurements can be gleaned from the graph by looking at offered load points.
+The offered load selection strategy used implies zero loss measurements can be gleamed from the graph by looking at offered load points.
 When the points move up farther from lower estimate, it means the previous measurement had zero loss.
 After non-zero loss, the offered load starts again right between (the previous values of) the estimate curves.

 The very big loss ratio results are visible as noticeable jumps of both estimates downwards.
 Medium and small loss ratios are much harder to distinguish just by looking at the estimate curves, the analysis is based on raw loss ratio measurement results.

 The following descriptions should explain why the graphs seem to signal low quality estimate at first sight, but a more detailed look reveals the quality is good (considering the measurement results).

 Both fitting functions give similar estimates, the graph shows “stochasticity” of measurements (estimates increase and decrease within small time regions), and an overall trend of decreasing estimates.

 On the first look, the final interval looks fairly narrow, especially compared to the region the estimates have travelled during the search.
 But the look at the frequency of zero loss results shows this is not a case of overestimation.
 Measurements at around the same offered load have higher probability of zero loss earlier (when performed farther from upper bound), but smaller probability later (when performed closer to upper bound).
 That means it is the performance of the system under test that decreases (slightly) over time.